-My beautiful niece, Alexandra, just graduated from the University of Kentucky.
-I recently purchased a new home and thought her graduation would be the perfect excuse for me to host a party.
+When my beautiful niece graduated from the University of Kentucky, I had recently purchased a new home and thought her graduation would be the perfect excuse for me to host a party.
 Because I had just moved in, I didn’t have a whole lot of time to plan, but we pulled it off and it was so much fun.
 Here are five tips for hosting a simple and stress-free graduation party.
 And don’t worry, even in a Pandemic, there are lots of ways that you can celebrate the graduate while ensuring everyone’s safety!

 Because we are big UK fans around here, it wasn’t hard to pull together decorations.
 I went through our closet full of items we use for tailgating at football games.
-I chose a hand painted picnic basket to put gift cards in, a UK lawn chair for her to sit in while opening gifts, coolers, flags for table cloths, platters, and even pompoms.
-By placing these items around the house (instead of a parking lot) it was instantly turned in to a blue and white UK Wildcat theme.
+I chose a hand-painted picnic basket to put gift cards in, a UK lawn chair for her to sit in while opening gifts, coolers, flags for table cloths, platters, and even pompoms.
+By placing these items around the house (instead of a parking lot) we instantly had our blue and white UK Wildcat theme.

 Barbecue is always a family favorite and we thought it would be easiest to have it catered along with all the sides… the slaw, potato salad and baked beans.
 Once you’ve delegated the main course to someone else you can focus on the extras!
 Consider staying within your color theme even in the food you serve.
 We found this white chocolate popcorn with blue and white sprinkles that went perfectly with our decor.
 I also suggest incorporating one family recipe that you make yourself to complete the mix.
 We served fruit salsa and cinnamon crisps, because we never have a party without it.
 For a touch of blue we added blueberries.
 Add this recipe to your own family traditions.
 You won’t be sorry.